Nigerian presidential poll postponed, opposition slams decision

 PDP chairman Uche Secondus said the postponement was "dangerous to our democracy".
 He called it part of an attempt by Buhari to "cling on to power even when it's obvious to him that Nigerians want him out".

-Atiku and Buhari both sought to avert any violent protests or confrontation.

-Buhari, who was Nigeria's military ruler in the early 1980s, said in a statement he was "deeply disappointed" and urged Nigerians to "refrain from all civil disorder and remain peaceful, patriotic and united".
+Buhari, who was Nigeria's military ruler in the early 1980s, expressed disappointment over the delay but urged Nigerians in a statement to "refrain from all civil disorder and remain peaceful, patriotic and united".

-Atiku told reporters at his residence in the northeastern city of Yola that he was shocked by the postponement but urged voters to be patient.
-He later said Buhari's administration was behind the delayed elections, without offering any evidence.
+Atiku urged voters to be patient but later said Buhari's administration was behind the delayed elections, without offering any evidence.

 "By instigating this postponement, the Buhari administration hopes to disenfranchise the Nigerian electorate in order to ensure that turnout is low on the rescheduled date," he said on Twitter.